 Many of us have a strange sense that we do remember, as if we did experience a bodiless existence, but we can’t quite recall the details.

 We may remember feeling as if we were flying, or as if we were just incredibly light and unrestricted in our movements.
+Still, most of us do not recall anything in detail about the time before we incarnated into a human body.

-There are many possible reasons for this deep forgetting, one of which is that remembering would probably impinge upon our ability to fully commit to this life.
+There are many possible reasons for this deep forgetting, one of whichis that remembering would probably impinge upon our ability to fully commit to this life.

 Experiencing life on earth without any memory of an alternative existence allows us to be here completely, and that is what is required in order for us to learn much of what we must learn here.